-Canada will be introducing a new way to evaluate a candidate’s work experience; once implemented, the new NOC system will likely shift who will be eligible for certain Canadian immigration programs in the second half of 2022.
+Canada will be introducing a new way to evaluate a candidate’s work experience; once implemented on November 16, 2022, the new NOC system will shift who is eligible for certain Canadian immigration programs.

 The structure of the National Occupational Classification (NOC) has undergone a massive overhaul.
-These changes are expected to be implemented in the last half of 2022.
+These changes will be implemented on November 16, 2022.
 NOC codes are integral to the Canadian immigration process.
 As a result, these changes are expected to have a significant impact on Canadian immigration eligibility.

 The National Occupational Classification (NOC) system is used to group jobs based on job duties and the type of work an individual does.
 There are currently about 35,000 job titles to choose from.
 When applying for most Canadian immigration programs, candidates must choose the NOC code that most closely matches their work experience.